Snorkel (swimming): Integrated snorkels

 Integrated snorkels are tentatively classified here by their tube configuration and by the face coverage of the masks to which they are attached.

-Tube configuration

-As a rule, early manufacturers and retailers classed integrated snorkel masks by the number of breathing tubes projecting from their tops and sides.
+Early manufacturers and retailers generally classed integrated snorkel masks by the number of breathing tubes projecting from their tops and sides.
 Their terse product descriptions often read: "single snorkel mask", "twin snorkel mask", "double snorkel mask" or "dual snorkel mask".

-Construction
+Integrated snorkel construction

-An integrated snorkel consists essentially of a tube topped with a shut-off valve and opening at the bottom into the interior of a diving mask.
+An integrated snorkel consists essentially of a tube topped with a shut-off valve to block water ingress during immersion, and opening at the bottom into the interior of a modified diving mask via sockets moulded into the rubber of the skirt or the plastic of the frame.

-Tubes are made of strong but lightweight materials such as plastic.
-At the supply end, they are fitted with valves made of plastic, rubber or latterly silicone.
-Three typical shut-off valves are illustrated.
+Integrated snorkel tubes are made of strong but lightweight rigid materials, usually a tough plastic.
+At the top end, they are fitted with valves made of plastic, rubber, or more recently, silicone.
+Three typical first generation shut-off valves are illustrated.